Double exposure photography refers to merging multiple images. The goal is to make them surreal, emotional, or humorous.

 Combining something plain with something complicated will give you a balanced result.
-It will also save a lot of simple photos that you’d typically ignore.
+It will also save a lot of simple photos that you might discard.

-I myself have saved hundreds of photos by simply taking the time to experiment with them in Photoshop.
-Funnily enough, those spontaneous creations are some of my most popular ones.
+I have saved hundreds of photos by taking the time to experiment with them in Photoshop.
+And those spontaneous creations are some of my most popular ones.

 5. Convert Your Results to B&W

 A lack of colour will strengthen the emotions in your double exposure.
-If you want to express yourself in a vulnerable way, I highly recommend experimenting with this.
+If you want to express yourself in a vulnerable way, experiment with this.

 6. Combine Two Things That Mean a Lot to You